 See above note on Sheldon Leonard.
-Carol Channing is a singer and comedian with a unique voice who starred as Lorelei Lee in the 1949 Broadway musical Gentlemen Prefer Blondes, which featured the song, “Diamonds Are a Girl’s Best Friend.”
+Carol Channing (1921-2019) was a singer and comedian with a unique voice who starred as Lorelei Lee in the 1949 Broadway musical Gentlemen Prefer Blondes, which featured the song, “Diamonds Are a Girl’s Best Friend.”
 In the 1953 film version of the musical, Marilyn Monroe played her role.

 There’s Liz Taylor. –No, he’s smaller than Liz Taylor. –Come on; be nice.